Dragon: Ancient Greece

 In the fifth century BC, the Greek historian Herodotus reported in Book IV of his Histories that western Libya was inhabited by monstrous serpents and, in Book III, he states that Arabia was home to many small, winged serpents, which came in a variety of colors and enjoyed the trees that produced frankincense.
 Herodotus remarks that the serpent's wings were like those of bats and that, unlike vipers, which are found in every land, winged serpents are only found in Arabia.
 The second-century BC Greek astronomer Hipparchus (c.
 190 BC – c.
 120 BC) listed the constellation Draco ("the dragon") as one of forty-six constellations.
 Hipparchus described the constellation as containing fifteen stars, but the later astronomer Ptolemy (c.
 100 – c.
 170 AD) increased this number to thirty-one in his Almagest.

 In the New Testament, Revelation 12:3, written by John of Patmos, describes a vision of a Great Red Dragon with seven heads, ten horns, seven crowns, and a massive tail, an image which is clearly inspired by the vision of the four beasts from the sea in the Book of Daniel and the Leviathan described in various Old Testament passages.
-The Great Red Dragon knocks "a third of the sun ... a third of the moon, and a third of the stars" out the sky and pursues the Woman of the Apocalypse.
+The Great Red Dragon knocks "a third of the sun ... a third of the moon, and a third of the stars" out of the sky and pursues the Woman of the Apocalypse.
 Revelation 12:7–9 declares: "And war broke out in Heaven.
 Michael and his angels fought against Dragon.
 Dragon and his angels fought back, but they were defeated, and there was no longer any place for them in Heaven.
 Dragon the Great was thrown down, that ancient serpent who is called Devil and Satan, the one deceiving the whole inhabited World – he was thrown down to earth and his angels were thrown down with him."
 Then a voice booms down from Heaven heralding the defeat of "the Accuser" (ho Kantegor).

 In 217 AD, Flavius Philostratus discussed dragons (δράκων, drákōn) in India in The Life of Apollonius of Tyana (II,17 and III,6–8).
 The Loeb Classical Library translation (by F.C.
 Conybeare) mentions (III,7) that, "In most respects the tusks resemble the largest swine's, but they are slighter in build and twisted, and have a point as unabraded as sharks' teeth."
 According to a collection of books by Claudius Aelianus called On Animals, Ethiopia was inhabited by a species of dragon that hunted elephants and could grow to a length of 180 feet (55 m) with a lifespan rivaling that of the most enduring of animals.
 In the 4th century, Basil of Caesarea, on chapter IX of his Address to Young Men on Greek Literature, mentions mythological dragons as guarding treasures and riches.